snowsoft/laravel-payments/docs/v3.x/README.md

 ## License<a name="license"></a>

-Forked originally from [rinvex/laravel-subscriptions](https://github.com/rinvex/laravel-subscriptions).
+Forked originally from [bpuig/laravel-subby](https://github.com/bpuig/laravel-subby) and [rinvex/laravel-subscriptions](https://github.com/rinvex/laravel-subscriptions).
 Thank you for creating the original!

 This software is released under [The MIT License (MIT)](LICENSE.md).